It all started with the 1986 Donruss Jose Canseco Rated Rookie Card.

 Miranda Marquit, a very successful freelance writer previously shared her success story on what it takes it to make it writing.
 She writes,

-There are all kinds of software packages out there that can help anyone to learn this, but most people don’t get into it, even those who have an ongoing need for it.
-If you’re good at graphic design, this is a niche that you can fill.
+If you’re good at graphic design, this is a niche you can fill.
 Respond to ads on various sites, and even consider setting up your own website explaining what you can do, and providing samples of your work.